gnudeep/gov-entities/README.md

 To achieve this, each property is gived a separate table in the database (instead of being a table column).

-_revision tracking is yet to bet implemented_
+_revision tracking is yet to be implemented_

 ### Database